J. G. Ballard: In popular music

 Ballard has had a notable influence on popular music, where his work has been used as a basis for lyrical imagery, particularly amongst British post-punk and industrial groups.
 Examples include albums such as Metamatic by John Foxx and The Atrocity Exhibition...
 Exhibit A by Exodus, The Burning World by Swans, various songs by Joy Division (most famously "Atrocity Exhibition" from Closer and "Disorder" from Unknown Pleasures), "High Rise" by Hawkwind, "Miss the Girl" by Siouxsie Sioux's second band The Creatures (based on Crash), "Down in the Park" by Gary Numan, "Chrome Injury" by The Church, "Drowned World/Substitute for Love" by Madonna, "Warm Leatherette" by The Normal and Atrocity Exhibition by Danny Brown.

 Songwriters Trevor Horn and Bruce Woolley credit Ballard's story "The Sound-Sweep" with inspiring The Buggles' hit "Video Killed the Radio Star", and the Buggles' second album included a song entitled "Vermillion Sands".

 The 1978 post-punk band Comsat Angels took their name from one of Ballard's short stories.
 An early instrumental track by British electronic music group The Human League "4JG" bears Ballard's initials as a homage to the author (intended as a response to "2HB" by Roxy Music).

 The Welsh rock band Manic Street Preachers include a sample from an interview with Ballard in their song "Mausoleum".
-Additionally, the Manic Street Preachers song, "A Billion Balconies Facing the Sun", is taken from a line in the J.G.
-Ballard novel Cocaine Nights.
+Additionally, the Manic Street Preachers song, "A Billion Balconies Facing the Sun", is taken from a line in the J. G. Ballard novel Cocaine Nights.
 The English band Klaxons named their debut album Myths of the Near Future after one of Ballard's short story collections.
 The band Empire of the Sun took their name from Ballard's novel.
 The American rock band The Sound of Animals Fighting took the name of the song "The Heraldic Beak of the Manufacturer's Medallion" from Crash.
 UK-based drum and bass producer Fortitude released an EP in 2016 called "Kline Coma Xero" named after characters in The Atrocity Exhibition.
 The song "Terminal Beach" by the American band Yacht is a tribute to his short story collection that goes by the same name.
 American indie musician and comic book artist Jeffrey Lewis mentions Ballard by name in his song "Cult Boyfriend", on the record A Turn in The Dream-Songs (2011), in reference to Ballard's cult following as an author.

-In the 2024 Met Gala

-The 2024 Met Gala dress code was "The Garden of Time", inspired by Ballard's 1962 short story "The Garden of Time".